Frequently Asked Questions

 Anyway, the Japanese names (there are several different ways of calling minerals in Japanese, but we are referring the common addition of -kou), do not remove the sounds and match up relatively well, as well as the two languages can.
 So Beruche = Berthier, Karaberasu = Calaveras and Pettsu = Petz.

 Kouan is different.
 She comes from a mineral that never came in through English.
 The trend in naming is the same in Japanese, but it changes in English, as there’s no root English word to match.
-It comes from the minral 紅安鉱 kouankou (The English word for Kouankou is “Kermesite” which is etymologically unrelated).
-We have just taken off the “-kou” (which makes it a mineral name) as we have for the other three Sisters.
+It comes from the mineral 紅安鉱 kouankou (The English word for Kouankou is “Kermesite” which is etymologically unrelated).
+We have just taken off the “-kou” (which makes it a mineral name) as we have for the other three sisters.
 However, the issue is that Kouan’s name is written in Katakana–the Japanese system of syllables usually reserved for loanwords.
 The key word is USUALLY.
 Do not think just because a word is in katakana it must be a loanword.
 Anyway most of the time the sound “ou” in Japanese is the same as “oo”, though there are exceptions.
 This, however, is not one, so rather than コウアン (Kouan), the “u” becomes a held down vowel (Ko-an).
 This is the point of confusion, do you romanise the character’s name directly or not?
 Its up to the translator.

 Regardless rather than directly romanising Kouan’s name in katakana, we have pulled back to the original word and romanised that instead, so her name is derived the same way as her other sisters and matches better.
 So we do not end up with Karaberasu, Beruche, Pettsu and Koan.
 We are approximating the words for an English audience after all.